Gyungbu/beta_meta/README.md

 ![KakaoTalk_20220608_101041824_02](https://user-images.githubusercontent.com/106565330/177439764-bd1d00c4-a553-4ec0-b75a-3222bef155c6.png)

 Beta-Meta is a meta-analysis application considering heterogeneity among GWAS studies.
 It provides a step-by-step meta-analysis of GWAS in the following order: heterogeneity test, two different calculations of an effect size and a p-value based on heterogeneity, and the Benjamini-Hochberg (BH) p-value adjustment.
-It uses the pandas library to deal with dataframes from excel input files.
+It uses the pandas library to handle dataframes from an excel input file and only requires the single file to conduct a meta-analysis.

+## Download

-Beta-Meta consists of two versions: python script version and exe application.
+Beta-Meta comes in two versions: `beta_meta_script` for Linux and `beta_meta_exe` for Windows.

-Please just download the folder below that corresponds to the version you want.

-	1. python script version : 'beta_meta_script'

-	2. python exe application version : 'beta_meta_exe'
+It is not necessary to download all of the folders above to run Beta-Meta (*but it is fine if you do*).

+For Windows users, you may download `beta_meta_exe` folder only.

+For Linux users, you may download `beta_meta_script` folder and `requirements.txt` only.

-The list of required packages for `python script version` is shown in the `requirements.txt` file.
-When you run the command below, the package will be downloaded.
+The list of required packages for `beta_meta_script` is shown in the `requirements.txt` file.
+When you run the command below, the required packages will be downloaded.

 	$ pip install -r requirements.txt

 ## How to use

-When Beta-Meta is executed as follows, the file `meta_output.xlsx` is created or modified in the `output` folder by the files in the `input` floder.

-1. python script version

-When you run the command below, the code will be executed.
+### 1. Prepare Input data
+Place the excel file of your input data in the `input` folder.

+Caveats:

+1. All values of (`PHENOTYPE`, `SNP`, `EFFECT_ALLELE`, `NON_EFFECT_ALLELE`, `P_VAL`) should be written in the input file.
+2. Either (`BETA`, `BETA_SE`) or (`OR`, `OR_95%CI_LOWER`, `OR_95%CI_UPPER`) values must be also written.
+3. As Beta-Meta calculates SNP-phenotype associations separately, it is acceptable to include as many phenotypes as desired in the single input file.
+The ones (in `PHENOTYPE` and `SNP` columns) to be integrated must have exactly the same spelling (including spaces) as Beta-Meta matches exact phenotype and SNP.
+4. Beta-Meta deals with strand flipping and provides the direction of effect size relative to the same allele.
+When the effect and the non-effect allele are inverted between the individual studies, this can also be resolved automatically by changing the sign of the normalized effect.
+5. When only one study for a certain SNP-phenotype association is provided, ‘No Meta’ will be shown in the `I_SQUARE`, `Q_HET` columns in the output file.
+6. If above not possible, Beta-Meta will remove them from file and will not conduct a meta-analysis for them.

+### 2. Run Beta-Meta
+To run Beta-Meta,

+- For Linux:

+    Run the command below:

     $ python beta_meta.py

-2. python exe application version
+- For Windows:

-When you click the `BetaMeta.exe` file, the application will be executed.
+    When you double-click the `BetaMeta.exe` file, the application will be executed.

+When Beta-Meta is executed as above, the file `meta_output.xlsx` will be created or modified in the `output` folder.

 ## Data Description

-### <Input file - Precautions>
-1. All values (`PHENOTYPE`, `SNP`, `EFFECT_ALLELE`, `NON_EFFECT_ALLELE`, `P_VAL`) should be written.
-2. (`BETA`, `BETA_SE`) or (`OR`, `OR_95%CI_LOWER`, `OR_95%CI_UPPER`) values must be written in the input file.
-3. For the same phenotype and SNP to be meta-analyzed, the values of the `PHENOTYPE` and `SNP` columns must have the same spacing and spelling.

 ### <Input file - Column Description>

-* `PHENOTYPE` : Phenotype of the individual study.
+* `PHENOTYPE` : Phenotype
-* `SNP` : SNP of the individual study.
+* `SNP` : SNP
-* `EFFECT_ALLELE` : Effect allele of the individual study.
+* `EFFECT_ALLELE` : Effect allele of SNP
-* `NON_EFFECT_ALLELE` : Non-effect allele of the individual study.
+* `NON_EFFECT_ALLELE` : Non-effect allele of SNP
-* `BETA` : Effect size of the individual study.
+* `BETA` : Effect size of SNP from an individual study
-* `BETA_SE` : Standard error of the Beta of the individual study.
+* `BETA_SE` :Standard error of the beta from an individual study
-* `OR` : Odds ratio of the individual study.
+* `OR` : Odds ratio for an association from an individual study
-* `OR_95%CI_LOWER` : Lower bound of 95% Confidence interval of Odds ratio
+* `OR_95%CI_LOWER` : Lower bound of 95% confidence interval of odds ratio
-* `OR_95%CI_UPPER` : Upper bound of 95% Confidence interval of Odds ratio
+* `OR_95%CI_UPPER` : Upper bound of 95% confidence interval of odds ratio
-* `P_VAL` : P-value of the individual study.
+* `P_VAL` : P-value of the effect size

 ### <Output file - Column Description>

-* `PHENOTYPE` : Phenotype of the integrated study.
+* `PHENOTYPE` : Phenotype
-* `SNP` : SNP of the integrated study.
+* `SNP` : SNP
-* `EFFECT_ALLELE` : Effect allele of the study with the lowest p value for a specific phenotype, SNP
+* `EFFECT_ALLELE` : Effect allele from our beta-meta analysis with the lowest BH adjusted p-value for each SNP-phenotype association
-* `NON_EFFECT_ALLELE` : Non-effect allele of the study with the lowest p value for a specific phenotype, SNP
+* `NON_EFFECT_ALLELE` : Non-effect allele from our beta-meta analysis with the lowest BH adjusted p-value for each phenotype-SNP association
-* `BETA` : Weighted average of the Effect sizes for specific phenotypes, SNPs.
+* `BETA` : Weighted average of the effect sizes
-* `BETA_SE` : Standard error of the integrated beta for specific phenotypes, SNPs.
+* `BETA_SE` : Standard error of the integrated beta
-* `P_VAL` : Meta P-value for specific phenotypes, SNPs..
+* `P_VAL` : Meta p-value
-* `BH_P_VAL` : BH adjusted Meta p-value for specific phenotypes, SNPs..
+* `BH_P_VAL` : BH adjusted meta p-value
-* `I_SQUARE` : Higgin’s heterogeneity metric for specific phenotypes, SNPs.
+* `I_SQUARE` : Higgin’s heterogeneity metric
-* `Q_HET` : Cochran’s Q statistic for specific phenotypes, SNPs.
+* `Q_HET` : Cochran’s Q statistic